mdelobelle/metadatamenu/README.md

 when clicking on ▶️, you will replace the value of the field by the new option defined in field options

 ### `Select`
+Click to the arrow next to the value.

-The value of the field will be replaced by a select field.
+The value of the field will then be replaced by a select field.

 Select another value to change the value

 ### `Multi`
 The values of this field are displayed as a chip component